 There are multiple options to satisfy the university’s requirement for wearing a face mask.
-It is recommended that individuals wear a cloth face mask when possible to minimize the spread of COVID-19.
+It is strongly recommended that individuals wear KN95 masks or double masks (e.g., nonmedical disposable mask under a cloth washable mask).
 Face shields are allowed to be worn if accompanied with a cloth face mask.

 Here are some examples of acceptable and unaccetable face masks to wear when inside university facilities or around campus:

 - Wash or sanitize your hands before putting on and after removing a mask.

 - Identify the inside of the mask, which is usually white or lighter in color.

 - Place the inside of the mask over your nose and mouth by placing the loops over your ears.